io-gui/io/readme.md

 ```

 Note that the first array item is **always** element name.
-The next is **optional** properties followed by innerText or array of children.
+The next is **optional** properties followed by innerText or an array of children.
 The HTML equivalent of the array above would would be:

 ```HTML